site home manc'r home join unite news campaigns events resources training organisation contact us

 No matter how good our reps are, there will still be limits to what Fujitsu Voice can do for staff and the company.
 It will be a body for "Information and Consultation of Employees".

-Fujitsu Voice can't:
+Fujitsu Voice doesn't:

 • Take decisions instead of the senior management team